FicaaN/LeetCode/README.md

 # LeetCode's Problem Solutions

-- Here are the solutions for LeetCode problems.
-Most of them are done in Python and C programming language.
+- Here are my ideas and solutions for LeetCode problems.
+- Most of them are done in Python and C programming language.